Physicist | ex-Netscaper | Futurist

 Very serious official-sounding version

 Joseph Voros holds a PhD in theoretical physics (on mathematical extensions to the General Theory of Relativity).* He then spent several years in internet-related companies, including a stint at the legendary Netscape Communications Corporation in Silicon Valley, California, in the latter 1990s, and has been a professional futurist for two decades.
-He is currently finalising a second PhD, in Futures Studies, on a generalised methodological framework for applying strategic foresight.

 Dr Voros started at Swinburne in 2000 as a project consultant in the former Australian Foresight Institute.
 Then appointed as a strategic foresight analyst in a top-level strategic planning unit at Swinburne, he was involved in the building of an organisational strategic thinking capacity based on foresight concepts and methodologies, forming strong links with the strategic foresight teaching program, attending every subject and providing a practitioner’s perspective in many invited lectures.

 In 2003, he formally joined the academic staff of the Master of Strategic Foresight program, researching and lecturing on the theory and practice of foresight in organisations and society.
 Three articles from his Generic Foresight Process framework series have won excellence awards, including the 2010 Outstanding Paper Award for the best paper in the 2009 volume of the journal Foresight.
 He also re-designed, convened and for several years taught the Master of Business Administration (MBA) unit on Corporate Strategy, bringing a unique corporate-level foresight-enhanced perspective to it.